karenmxm/PyBer_Analysis/README.md

 - Rural city type has highest average fare per ride and average fare per driver.

 ### Weekly Average Total Fares by City Type
-- Urban city type has highest weekly average total fare and distributes between $1,600 to $2,500.
+- Urban city type has highest weekly average total fares and distributes between $1,600 to $2,500.
-- Rural city type has lowest weekly average total fare and distributes between $60 to $ 502.
+- Rural city type has lowest weekly average total fares and distributes between $60 to $ 502.

+## Analysis

+The above findings show that althogh Rural city type has lowest level of total rides, total riders, total fares and weekly average total fares, there is a potential for ride-sharing services in this underserved neighborhood because We found that this city type has highest average fare per ride and average fare per driver.
+This means customers in Rural city type has the affordability for ride-sharing service.